 Strategic partnerships are an integral part of our corporate strategy.
-XORTX Therapeutics is seeking development and commercialization partners with proven competence in garnering new approvals, successfully launching products and are committed to developing novel products that meet the needs of both patients and physicians.
+XORTX Therapeutics is working with a number of development and commercialization partners with proven competence in garnering new approvals, successfully launching products and are committed to developing novel products that meet the needs of both patients and physicians.

 Autosomal Dominant Polycystic Kidney Disease (ADPKD)